 A Trace Of You

-In the standardised grey apartment blocks of Communist Romania, potted plants were quiet acts of resistance that brought warmth, colour, and life to otherwise impersonal spaces.
-They were small gestures of individuality - a way to assert presence and humanity.
-This work engages with that history through a photograph taken during the Communist era, discovered in an antique shop: three men posing with a potted plant, as if it were a beloved companion.
-Using the chlorophyll printing process, the photograph is transferred directly onto living leaves that have been collected from the very apartment buildings where such plants had once stood.
-The choice of material creates a conversation between subject and medium: a plant reproducing its own image through human memory.
-Some of the prints remain incomplete or fade over time, echoing the way memory itself can erode.
-The work meditates on the ways both lives and histories persist only in delicate, fragmentary traces.
+In Communist Romania's standardised grey apartment blocks, potted plants were quiet gestures of resistance that brought warmth, colour, and life to otherwise sterile and impersonal spaces.
+They were tiny gestures of individuality - a declaration of presence and humanity.
+This work engages with that history through a photograph from the Communist period discovered in an antique shop: three men proudly posing with a potted plant, as if cherishing a companion.
+Using the technique of chlorophyll printing, the picture is printed directly onto living leaves collected from the very same apartment buildings where such plants once lived.
+The choice of material creates a conversation between medium and subject: a plant reproducing its own image through human memory.
+Some of the prints are imperfect, mirroring how memory itself can deteriorate.
+The work ponders how both histories and lives only endure in delicate, fractured remains.

 Muscle Memory

-Hunger Circuses, named for their appearance, were large buildings constructed in Communist Romania as centres intended to feed the population.
-By the time of Ceaușescu’s execution in 1989, only two had been completed, while many others remained unfinished - silent reminders of a broken promise.
-In the years that followed, the buildings were either repurposed or demolished.
-Muscle Memory presents a contemporary photograph of one of these buildings, the surviving Hunger Circus in Pantelimon, now a public market.
-The image is printed across thin slices of meat, chosen for their bodily associations.
-The number of slices corresponds to the monthly ration allocated to a family of three under the regime, recalling the severe scarcity of food at the time.
-Here, the building’s monumental presence and the fragility of the medium combine, evoking both the weight of history and the corporeal memory of hunger.
+Hunger Circuses, by name, because of how they appeared, were large buildings constructed in Communist Romania as hubs intended to feed the populace.
+Two were completed when Ceaușescu was executed in 1989, and several others were unfinished - silent witnesses to a hollowed promise.
+Over the following years, the buildings were either repurposed or demolished.
+Muscle Memory provides a contemporary image of one such structure, the surviving Hunger Circus in Pantelimon, now a public market.
+The image is printed on thin slices of meat.
+The number of slices match the monthly ration given to a family of three under the regime.
+Here, the monumentality of the structure and the vulnerability of the medium are combined, evoking history's gravity and the memory of hunger.

 When The River Ends, So Do We